 I got my PRS (think of it like an optional EPF) from Fundsupermart.
 They make it easy to look for syariah-compliant funds in their page.
 All I had to do is check the button in the red box.

 Not sure about other platforms offering funds to retail investors (that’s people like you and me), so I would appreciate you sharing how different providers work.

 As for ETF, or Exchange-Traded Funds, you can get Syariah-compliant funds from exactly one roboadvisory platform or from Bursa Malaysia.
-See Guide: How and Where to Invest in ETFs in Malaysia article for more info.

 I have all investments here – I have ASB (and ASB financing), Tabung Haji (only the minimum RM1300 just to enter hajj queue), PRS (the fund isn’t doing great but I’m doing it to take advantage of up to RM3k tax relief) and the roboadvisory platform.

 If you decide to use Wahed Invest too, don’t forget to insert my referral code ‘surbin1‘ for $5/RM20 bonus!

 You can also invest in ETFs through Bursa.
 Quite a few companies offer them there, and I believe the number is growing.
 Click this link to view the offering of the day (scroll to the red box section for the list)

 It’s super simple to identify Syariah-compliant fixed deposits in Malaysia.
 All you have to do is make sure the fixed deposit name ends with ‘-i’.

 iMoney.my makes fixed deposit product comparison easy.
 You can just enable the button in the red box, the one that says ‘Show Islamic Products Only’